mrigankvashist/100-Days-of-Java/README.md

 - ### Count Reverse Pairs
 Problem Statement: Given an array of numbers, you need to return the count of reverse pairs.
 Reverse Pairs are those pairs where i<j and arr[i]>2*arr[j].

+# Day 62
+- ### Two Sum Problem- optimised
+Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.